Wan2.2 VideoGen locally in ComfyUI (FP16/FP8/GGUF)

 These model variants are quantized by Developer Kijai for low Vram users.
 You will face some quality generation issues but its manageable and minimal.

-To use this model, you should have installed the Kijai's ComfyUI-WanVideoWrapper from the Manager.
+To use these models, you should have installed the Kijai's ComfyUI-WanVideoWrapper from the Manager.
 If already done, then just update it.

 kijai's wan2.2 quantized models